 - Does the child sit all the way back against the vehicle’s seat?

 - Is the lap belt below the stomach, touching the thighs?

 - Is the shoulder belt centered on the shoulder and chest?

-- Do the child’s knees bend comfortably at the edge of the vehicle’s seat?
+- With feet on the floor, do the child's knees bend comfortably at the edge of the vehicle's seat?